The West End Home Foundation is dedicated to helping support and sustain a comprehensive system of care for senior adults in Middle Tennessee.

 email@example.com or 615-383-1395.We do not require a meeting with first-time applicants prior to accepting an application but our Executive Director, Dianne Oliver, welcomes the opportunity to visit with potential new applicants before they begin the application process.
 Please reach out to her at

 Can I start my online application and finish it later?

 Yes, of course.
 Each time you sign in to your online application you have the option to “save and finish later”.

 Do you ever grant exceptions to the application deadline?

 No, we hold firm to the application deadline.
 The online application portal automatically shuts down at the time of the posted deadline.

 Do I need to create a new online application account each year?

 Cindy.Dickinson@westendhomefoundation.org or 615-383-1395.No.
 We launched new online grant software in 2016.
-If you applied for funding in 2016 (for the 2017 project year), your account is still active.
-If you did not apply in 2016, you will need to create a new account.
+If you applied for funding in 2016 (for the 2017 project year) or 2017, your account is still active.
+If you did not apply in 2016 or 2017, you will need to create a new account.
 Instructions are provided in the link to the application.
 If you need assistance with accessing an old account or creating a new account, please contact Cindy Dickinson at